Is India's COVID vaccine giveaway risky diplomacy? | DW | 16.02.2021

 India's government has been supplying countries around the world with free coronavirus vaccine doses.
-However, some worry that this "vaccine diplomacy" will come at a cost to vulnerable Indians.
+However, there is some worry that this "vaccine diplomacy" will come at a cost to vulnerable Indians.

-On Monday, the World Health Organization (WHO) approved the Oxford-AstraZeneca vaccine for use in its COVAX vaccination program, which aims to provide poorer countries around the world with "equitable access" to COVID vaccines.
+On Monday, the World Health Organization (WHO) approved the Oxford-AstraZeneca vaccine for use in its COVAX vaccination program, which aims to provide poorer countries around the world with "equitable access" to COVID-19 vaccines.

 The Serum Institute of India (SII), the world's largest vaccine maker by volume, has agreed to produce 1.1 billion doses for delivery.